Youngstown State University: Academics

 YSU offers approximately 100 undergraduate majors, 40 master's programs, and five doctoral degrees.
 It has partnerships with various other postsecondary institutions, including a juris doctor track with the University of Akron, a doctor of medicine track with the Lake Erie College of Osteopathic Medicine or Northeast Ohio Medical University, and master's programs with the University of Akron and Cleveland State University.
+The Steubenville campus offers 12 associate's degree programs and 4 certification programs.

 The Dana School of Music at Youngstown State University was deemed an "All-Steinway" school in 2004.
 The Dana School of Music is one of the oldest non-conservatory schools of music in the United States.
 The Williamson College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 In addition to traditional four-year programs, Youngstown State University also offers online degree programs and three-year degree pathways.
 Since 2004, YSU has participated in the Youngstown Early College program, through which students from the Youngstown City School District can take courses for college credit and earn an associate's degree while in high school.

 Centers and institutes

 YSU operates several Centers of Excellence and designated research and economic development programs, including the Center for Transportation and Materials Engineering, the Center of Excellence in Materials Science and Engineering, the Center of Excellence in International Business, the Center for Applied Chemical Biology, the Institute for Applied Topology, and effective in 2012, the Natural Gas and Water Resources Institute.
 Youngstown State University is also home to the Center for Working Class Studies and offers a Regional and American Studies program, which was the first of its kind in the United States.
 The school assisted the University of Chicago in developing a similar program.